phalcon/blog/_posts/2019-03-03-phalcon-v4-0-0-alpha3-released.md

 - Removed `Phalcon\Queue` namespace and tests.
 Beanstalkd is near being abandoned.
 A new Queue component/adapter will be implemented for queueing needs of the community. [#13364](https://github.com/phalcon/cphalcon/issues/13364)

-> Did you know that you can now add comments to our documentation as well as our blog posts?
-{: .alert .alert-warning }

 ### Installation/Upgrade
 The packages in [packagecloud.io](https://packagecloud.io/phalcon) are being updated (at the time of this post) and will be ready soon.
 You will need to use the `mainline` repository to install v4.0.0-alpha3.
 You can also download the zip file, as well as DLLs for Windows, from our release page [here](https://github.com/phalcon/cphalcon/releases/tag/v4.0.0-alpha.3).